Paul Biya: Personal life

 Biya became a naturalized citizen of France when he studied there, but he later relinquished his French citizenship when he returned to Cameroon to serve in government positions.
-In 1961, he married Jeanne-Irène Biya, who did not have any children, though she adopted Franck Biya, who had been born previously from a relationship between Paul Biya and another woman.
-After Jeanne-Irène Biya died on 29 July 1992, Paul Biya married Chantal Biya, who is 36 years younger, on 23 April 1994, and had two more children with her.
+In 1961, he married Jeanne-Irène Biya, who did not have any children, though she adopted Franck Biya, who had been born in 1971 from a relationship between Biya and Jeanne-Irène's sister or niece.
+Franck Biya is seen as a possible successor of his father in the context of presidential elections scheduled for 2025.
+Jeanne-Irène Biya died on 29 July 1992 after a short illness while Paul Biya was attending a conference abroad.
+Rumors have it that she and several people close to her did not die of natural causes.
+Paul Biya married Chantal Vigouroux, who is 36 years his junior, on 23 April 1994, and has two more children with her: Paul Jr and Brenda Biya.
+Brenda Biya, who is also a LGBTQ activist, publicly revealed her same-sex relationship with Brazilian model Layyons Valença on 5 July 2024.
+She later stated that she hoped the post would change anti-LGBT laws in Cameroon.
+However, she deleted the post and broke up with Valença after explicit photographs of them were released without her consent on the Internet.
+She reportedly accused Valença of sharing the photographs "for the attention of social media followers and even extort money" on TikTok.